StuartSmith/Raspberry-Pi-Control-Sg90-Servo-Example/README.md

 ![Alt text](https://raw.githubusercontent.com/StuartSmith/RaspberryPi-Control-Sg90-Example/master/Images/ServoDiagramImage.PNG "")

 <br><br>

 ###Pulse Control Diagram:
-A pulse is where a signal of high polarity is sent from a GPIO of the Raspberry Pi pin for a certain amount of time, which will make the motor turn in one direction or the other.
+A pulse is where a signal of high polarity sent from a GPIO of the Raspberry Pi pin to SG90 Servo, for a certain amount of time, which will make the motor turn in one direction or the other.
+The duration of time between pulses must add up to 20 milliseconds.
+If a pusle is one millisecond the next pulse, sent to the servo must take place no sooner than 19 milliseconds later.
 The amount of time the pulse is sent, determines how the servo will rotate.
+For example if a pulse is sent to the SG90 for 1 millisecond the motor will move towards 0.

 ![Alt text](https://raw.githubusercontent.com/StuartSmith/RaspberryPi-Control-Sg90-Example/master/Images/PulseControl.jpg "")